ave-dcd/mave_vocabulary/README.md

 The `type` field is required.
 Additional information about the `dimensionality` of an experiment may be provided using the `description` field.

+#### Replication

+Assay replication work performed is defined by its `type`, which must be one of the following controlled vocabulary terms:

+- biological
+- technical
+- biological and technical
+- no replication

+The `type` field is required.
+Additional detail about the replication method may be provided with the `description` property.

 **Phenotypic assay examines** – terms selected from OBI subtree with root [OBI_0000070: “assay”](http://purl.obolibrary.org/obo/OBI_0000070)